Physical Review E

 Digital USD Citation

 Sheehan, D. P., "Dynamically maintained steady-state pressure gradients" (1998).
-Physics and Biophysics: Faculty Publications.
+Physics and Biophysics: Faculty Scholarship.
 4.